pauloberezini/Telegram-CMD/README.md

-# Telegram bot CMD consol
+# Telegram bot CMD Command Prompt

-Telegram bot, to use remote CMD console on local computer or server from telegram application.
+Telegram bot, to use remote CMD command prompt on local computer or server from telegram application.